Ethics Codes On Confidentiality In Psychotherapy and Counseling

 (h) Social workers should not disclose confidential information to third-party payers unless clients have authorized such disclosure.

-(i) Social workers should not discuss confidential information in any setting unless privacy can be ensured.
-Social workers should not discuss confidential information in public or semipublic areas such as hallways, waiting rooms, elevators, and restaurants.
+(i) Social workers should not discuss confidential information, electronically or in person, in any setting unless privacy can be ensured.
+Social workers should not discuss confidential information in public or semi-public areas such as hallways, waiting rooms, elevators, and restaurants.

 (k) Social workers should protect the confidentiality of clients when responding to requests from members of the media.

 (l) Social workers should protect the confidentiality of clients’ written and electronic records and other sensitive information.
 Social workers should take reasonable steps to ensure that clients’ records are stored in a secure location and that clients’ records are not available to others who are not authorized to have access.